BabitMF/BabitMF.github.io/content/en/docs/bmf/getting_started_yourself/install/_index.md

 ## Docker

  If you want to use docker to experience and get started with BMF, you can compile the version you need according to your needs.
-The docker image we provide is based on ubuntu 20.04, which contains the full environment dependencies for running BMF CPU && GPU: **Cuda11.8, Pytorch 2.0, TensorRT 8.6.1, CV-CUDA 0.3**, for the GPU environment, we did not install the driver because We hope to follow as much as possible and be compatible with the user's driver version.
+The docker image we provide is based on ubuntu 20.04, which contains the full environment dependencies for running BMF CPU && GPU: **Cuda11.8, Pytorch 2.0, TensorRT 8.6.1, CV-CUDA 0.3**.
+For the GPU environment, we did not install the driver because we hope to follow and be compatible with the user’s driver version as much as possible.

 Before running, please make sure that NVIDIA GPU Driver is included in your machine environment, and you can correctly obtain gpu hardware information through **nvidia-smi**.
 ```Shell